nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "They jes' foolin'.
 If they meant it they'd both be laid by now."

 "Me, I'm bettin' on Long Boy.
-He'll wrap hisself 'round Squatty and squeeze all th' ambition out'n 'im."
+He'll wrap hisself &rsquo;round Squatty and squeeze all th' ambition out &rsquo;n &rsquo;im."

 Bubber challenged, "Well---you better not slip me ag'in."

 "No?" said Jinx like a small boy who has been dared to knock off the chip.
 "No?
-Well---yo' granddaddy was a mule------ Now---what you got to say 'bout that?"
+Well---yo' granddaddy was a mule------ Now---what you got to say &rsquo;bout that?"

 Bubber said nothing.
 Instead he moved toward Jinx with surprising ease and mysterious rapidity and suddenly Jinx doubled forward from the force of an almost invisible blow to the midriff.
-"What *you* go'n say 'bout *that*?"
+"What *you* go &rsquo;n say &rsquo;bout *that*?"
 Bubber asked, looking belligerently up into Jinx's astounded face.

 Not quite certain whether this was serious or make-believe, Jinx reached mechanically forward and gathered Bubber's neck and shoulders in an embrace usually reserved for pianos.
 Failing to twist himself free, Bubber began swinging away at the other's kidneys, and in a moment the tussle removed from the atmosphere all suggestion of possible jest.